3rd Grade Science - Earth & Planets

 Give your kid help with his science skills with this worksheet, which practices natural disaster vocabulary.

 Third grader today, astrophysicist tomorrow!
-Let your child research the planet of his choice, discovering everything from the number of moons to the planet temperature.
+Let your child research his planet of choice, and discover everything from the number of moons to temperature.

 Invite your child to dream big and design his very own planet.
-What does it look like?
-What will he call it?
 Encourage both creativity and scientific speculation with this fun worksheet.

-Teach your young naturalist how to respect our ecosystems with this science worksheet that doubles as a coloring page.
-Can she identify the unfortunate sources of pollution in the forest scene?
+Teach your child how to respect the ecosystem with a science worksheet that doubles as a coloring page.
+Can he identify the sources of pollution in the scene?

-Our ecosystems need a brave protector -- is your third grader up to the challenge?
-Teach him how to identify harmful pollutants with this science worksheet that doubles as a coloring page.
+Our ecosystems need a protector; is your third grader up to the challenge?
+Identify harmful pollutants in a science worksheet that doubles as a coloring page.

 If you know what each planet looks like, you'll have no trouble with this intergalactic crossword puzzle.